-Glasgow Film Festival (GFF) is one of the top film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
-In 2021, we delivered an online festival to audiences of over 41,000, and in previous years we have welcomed audiences in excess of 42,000 to Glasgow.
+Glasgow Film Festival (GFF) is one of the leading film festivals in the UK with a focus on audiences and renowned for an international programme of the world’s best films alongside a dynamic fusion of cross-sector events and artistic commissions.
+In 2022, following a digital hiatus in 2021, we welcomed audiences to the cinema with our first ever hybrid event with a programme in Glasgow and streaming in cinemas across the UK.

 Glasgow is one of the friendliest film festivals on the planet with a wide-ranging programme that celebrates every corner of world cinema and provides a fantastic showcase for the best of Scottish film.
 Perfectly placed in March for spring and summer releases, GFF has launched some of the best new films to the UK's film press and cinema market.

-In 2021 we launched our online player, Glasgow Film at Home, to huge success, and we will continue to use this platform in 2022 alongside a return to our much-loved home cinema Glasgow Film Theatre (GFT).
-We can't wait to welcome audiences back and to let them enjoy the benefits of both viewing experiences.
+In 2021 we launched our online player, Glasgow Film at Home, to huge success, and we continued to use this platform in 2022 alongside a return to our much-loved home cinema Glasgow Film Theatre (GFT).

 The Festival has a long tradition of championing new talent and ensuring that the very best films from the annual submissions are given a platform in the public programme.